If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 (Democracy here appears as simply a mechanism for controlling subjects by deluding them into believing that they control the entire enterprise, a pretense which cannot be maintained in the context of serfdom or slavery.
 In this role it is certainly unnecessary, as physical enforcement technologies are quite sufficient.
 The mind-control state is obsolete.)

-Not all humans are born the same, of course, and the innate character and intelligence of some is more suited to mastery than slavery.
+Not all humans are born the same, of course, and Carlyle (following Aristotle) takes the view that the innate character and intelligence of some is more suited to mastery than slavery.
 For others, it is more suited to slavery.
 And others still are badly suited to either.
 These characteristics can be expected to group differently in human populations of different origins.
 Thus, Spaniards and Englishmen in the Americas in the 17th and earlier centuries, whose sense of political correctness was negligible, found that Africans tended to make good slaves and Indians did not.
-This broad pattern of observation is most parsimoniously explained by genetic differences.1

 Moreover, just because the relationship of slavery or serfdom is personal by default, does not imply that it cannot be made impersonal, like the relationship of subject to government.
 If the client is not one of Aristotle’s natural slaves, has an IQ over 90, is an adult, and can provide his or her own personal guidance, the subject–government relationship may be a better fit.
 The master may maximize his economic benefit by simply allowing the slave to negotiate his own employment and living arrangements, and taxing him.
 Thus the parallel reemerges.